How to Create Facilities Preventive Maintenance Checklists (With Templates)

 - Remove all leaves from grass.

 - Inspect cables of exterior lights as well as screws and other hardware.

 - Maintain lighting performance by dusting lamps and lens surfaces.

 - Ensure any used bulbs that contain mercury or lead are safely stored.

 - Inspect all light fixtures at regular intervals.

 - Ensure globes, refractors, and reflectors are clean.

-- Ensure gaskets are properly seated and providing a watertight seal.
+- Ensure gaskets are properly seated and provide a watertight seal.

-- Check any the transformers, control gear, and/or accessories (i.e. spread lenses, color filters, glare baffles) of luminaires.
+- Check transformers, control gear, and/or accessories (i.e., spread lenses, color filters, glare baffles) of luminaires.